 APSA's committee on professional ethics, rights and freedoms is concerned about any ethical problem or personal abuse experienced or caused by political scientists acting in their professional capacity.
 The primary responsibilities of the committee fall into three major areas:

-- Writing ethical guidelines for the association, usually in the form of advisory opinions, and
+- Writing ethical guidelines for the association, and

-- Helping protect human rights of scholars in other countries.
+- Helping protect human rights of political scientists in other countries

 How to submit a grievance

 To submit a grievance or concern, email firstname.lastname@example.org

 Visit the new online incident reporting platform, APSA EthicsPoint.

 - Click on “Make a Report” (at the top of the left hand side menu)